 Welcome to the Electronic Design Shop at the University of Pennsylvania.
 This shop is intended to be a resource for researchers with a need of Electronic design services.
-The EDS (Electronic Design Shop) operates with the intention to serve as a resource, not only for the University of Pennsylvania, but to the research community abroad.
+The Penn EDS (Electronic Design Shop) operates with the intention to serve as a resource, not only for the University of Pennsylvania, but to the research community abroad.
 Many labs over the years benefited from the electronic solutions from this shop.

 At the Penn EDS we sustain the projects that were delivered over the years and we are ready to help with any future electronic/hardware-Firmware-software projects that can help researchers in the area of Electronic design, embedded systems and even product engineering management.
 Follow us on Twitter: https://twitter.com/UPennElectronic or send us a Tweet: Tweet to @UPennElectronic

 Areas of expertise: